Matching Cells: Abstract

 \section{Abstract}

 A (complete) matching of the cells of a triangulated manifold can be thought as a combinatorial or discrete version of a nonsingular vector field.
-We give several methods for constructing such matchings.
+This note gives several methods for constructing such matchings.

 \subjclass{M.S.C.
 2010: 05C70, 05E45, 37C10, 37F20, 57Q15}